 They are very visible and buoyant.
 Perfect for fishing heavy nymphs or large streamers through fast-flowing water.
 The weight does impact casting and in particular roll casting and can land quite heavily making an audible splash.
 These are not a strike indicator for precision casting.

 As casting goes, they are not the best.
-They do kink the line slightly and due to the slightly heavier mass, this makes them difficult to roll over in windy conditions.
-I also notice they can slide alone when used with extra fine tippet material.
+They can kink the line slightly and due to the slightly heavier mass, this makes them difficult to roll over in windy conditions.
+I have also had them slide alone when used with extra fine tippet material.

-I do not recommend them when conditions are low and clear I personally do not use them in my local rivers, the wary wild brown trout which see too much angling pressure swim a mile the moment such an indicator splashes down.
+I do not recommend them when conditions are low and clear.
+I personally do not use them in my local rivers, because the brown trout are wary having seen too much angling pressure.
+They will swim a mile the moment such an indicator splashes down.
 But, in big, slightly cloudy water with less wary fish, they are an excellent option.

 Rigging is simple.
-Simply thread the leader through the hole in the thingamabobber, and accurately position it.
-Then secure in place by sliding the plastic pin into the hole.
+Simply thread the leader through the hole in the Thingamabobber, and accurately position it.
+Then secure it in place by sliding the plastic pin into the hole.
 Once secure it is unlikely to move unless it is used on a stiff fine diameter leader.
-To move the thingamabobber simply remove the pin and reposition.
+To move the Thingamabobber simply remove the pin and reposition.
 It really is quite simple.

 |Ease of use||4/5|

+First the pros.
 I have seen stock trout confuse putty indicators for a pellet.
-They quite often raise and take the putty by mistake.
+Stock trout quite often will raise and take the putty by mistake.
 Now that I think about it, Indicator putty is not that different from the ‘powerbaits’ bait anglers use while fishing.

 The putty comes in a range of high visibility colors.
 I have not seen it in recent years, but there used to be a glow in the dark version for night fishing.
 The putty floats reasonably well and can be a good indicator when fishing small dry flies.
 For greater floatation, simply increase the amount of putty.

 Overall, the biostrike indicators are easy and quick to apply, but they can also be easy to lose.
 They offer decent buoyancy and visibility.
 I feel it is a convenient way to quickly add or remove an indicator but it is not a product I frequently use.

 |Ease of use||5/5|